gabrielkorytiak/Windows-Deployment-Script/README.md

 This scripts are for auomated manual install of Windows

-This scripts will properly work with original installmedia of Windows 10 and Windows 11
+This scripts will properly work with original installation media of Windows 10 and Windows 11

+To use this scripts with modified install media you may need to modify the specific required script

 Older Windows releases are not supported